 If you plead or are found guilty of having an uninspected motor vehicle, you will have to pay a fine between $50 and $100 for your first offense.
 For your second offense in 18 months, you will have to pay between $50 and $200, and you could receive a penalty of up to 15 days in jail.
 Likewise, for your third conviction within 18 months, you will have to pay between $50 and $200 and face up to 15 days in jail.
 Additionally, you will have to pay a surcharge of $88 or $93, depending on whether you are in a city or town court.

-Schedule a Free Case Evaluation with an Experienced No Inspection Certificate Attorney
+Schedule a Free Case Evaluation With An Experienced No Inspection Certificate 306(b) Ticket Attorney

 Between work, family life, and other important obligations, life can get busy for New York drivers.
 If you’ve been ticketed for having an expired emissions test, you’ll benefit from working with an experienced attorney.
 Don’t pay the fines and suffer the penalties until you discuss your ticket with a skilled Central New York traffic ticket attorney.
 Contact The New York Traffic Ticket Lawyers today to schedule a free case evaluation.